Introduction

 The upgrade process downloads the necessary source files from the on-premise Windows Server Update Services (WSUS) server if it is enabled in the environment.
 Unfortunately, the WSUS server does not always contain the necessary source files.

-Allowing the upgrade process to contact Microsoft Update online and download the necessary source files directly from there sometimes fixes the issue with missing or corrupted components.
+Allowing the upgrade process to contact Microsoft Update online and download the necessary source files directly from there sometimes fixes the issue of missing or corrupted components.

 By changing the values below in the registry database, you can allow the Windows installation to download the source files directly from Microsoft Update online.